thoughtspot/thoughtspot.github.io/_admin/system-monitor/data.md

 permalink: /:collection/:path.html
 ---
-The **Data** page shows all the stored tables with details on the last update time, time taken for auto-indexing, number of rows, etc.
+The **Data** page shows all the stored tables with details on the last update time, time taken for auto-indexing, number of rows, and so forth.

  ![]({{ site.baseurl }}/images/control_center_data.png "Partial view of the System Health Center: Data")

+ You can click on a column name to sort by table name.
+This table information is based on an underlying system data, you can present it or copy the link, but you cannot access the underlying query.

 ## Database Status

-The **Database Status** section has the following values:
+The **Database Status** column can have the following possible values:

 <table>
     <colgroup>